-Authorities were chasing the kidnappers with 18 military vehicles, SUNA said, without giving further details.
+Authorities were pursuing the kidnappers with 18 military vehicles, SUNA said, without giving further details.

-Law and order has collapsed in most of the vast, arid Darfur region since mainly non-Arab tribes took up arms against the government in Khartoum, which they accuse of neglecting and marginalizing them.
+China also gives extensive aid to Sudan, even in dangerous places such as Darfur where law and order has collapsed since mainly non-Arab tribes took up arms against the government in Khartoum, which they accuse of neglecting them.

 Gunmen often kidnap foreigners in Darfur to demand a ransom for their release.

 In December, a Sudanese court handed out life sentences to four Sudanese for killing a Chinese worker during a raid on a workers' oil camp, the state-linked Sudanese Media Centre said.
 It gave no details.

 Beijing has tried to help Sudan overcome the loss of most oil reserves, the lifeline of the economy, when South Sudan became independent in 2011.

 Last week, Sudan's Finance Minister Ali Mahmoud told Reuters China had granted the country a $1.5 billion loan at a time when Sudan is trying to stop a slide of its currency.

 (Reporting by Ulf Laessing and Khalid Abdelaziz; Editing by Kevin Liffey and Roger Atwood)